What causes brain fog?

 What causes brain fog in the morning?

 Brain fog is most commonly caused by poor sleep, so it makes sense that the mornings are the most troublesome for brain fog sufferers.
-Brain fog in the morning is often accompanied by difficulty concentrating, headaches, and fatigue later in the day, which only exacerbate any pre-existing sleeplessness—you can see why brain fog is so difficult to shift.
+Brain fog in the morning is often accompanied by difficulty concentrating, a pounding head, and fatigue later in the day, which only exacerbate any pre-existing lack of sleep—you can see why brain fog is so difficult to shift.

 Is brain fog a mental illness?

 Brain fog isn’t officially recognised as a mental illness, it’s not even a recognised medical condition.
-Brain fog is characterised as a group of symptoms which are all common side effects of mental health conditions such as anxiety and depression.
+Brain fog is characterised as a group of symptoms which are all common side effects of mental health conditions..

 How do you treat brain fog?